 The Rise of Headwraps in Mainstream Culture

 Black women in America were wary of headwraps after experiencing negative stereotypes.
-It wasn’t until the introduction to relaxers and protective styles in the early 20th century that women of color returned to headwraps.
-Women began to wear satin-lined headwraps to protect their hair as they sleep making the satin cap an essential part of their nighttime routine.
+It wasn’t until the introduction of relaxers and protective styles in the early 20th century that women of color returned to headwraps.
+Women began to wear satin-lined headwraps to protect their hair as they slept making the satin cap an essential part of their nighttime routine.
 During the day, headscarves made of cotton, silk, and polyester fabrics became a popular fashion statement and a protective styling tool in the evening.

 We watched Nina Simone, a soulful singer, embody sophistication and grace by adoring her hair in elegant scarves amid the Civil Rights Movement.
 Suppose that wasn’t enough inspiration for black women to embrace headwraps fully.
 In that case, we could undoubtedly highlight singers like Lauryn Hill, India Arie, and Erykah Badu for their influence in the fashion and music industry in the ’90s and early 2000s.

-Iconic anthems have emerged to celebrate black women in their “natural” state and encouraged entire generations to embrace their spirituality, honor their roots and embrace their natural hair.
+Iconic anthems have emerged to celebrate black women in their “natural” state and encouraged entire generations to embrace their spirituality, honor their roots, and embrace their natural hair.

 Now, you’ll see women of color wearing headwraps worldwide, including in the workplace and church services.
 What once signified oppression in the U.S. is now a popular fashion statement.

 Although headwraps have a long, complicated history in the U.S., we have reclaimed the traditions of our ancestors and made the art of head wrapping a crown of glory.
 Headwraps will forever be a significant cultural monument.
 What a joy to partake in such a beautiful custom.